 It is important to remember that it was the love (agapē) of God that led Jesus to the cross to suffer and die on our behalf, ...and, it is the cross that most clearly and dramatically communicates to us the reality and depth of God's love for us.
 He came to His own, yet they rejected Him (Jn.
 1:11).
 The nature of God's agapē is seen by the fact that He came and voluntarily gave of Himself in spite of the rejection and disinterest which characterized the people He had made (Rom.
 5:6-10; I Jn.
 4:9,10,19).
 The same will be true with us, as we follow in Christ's steps.
-As we seek to reach out in love to one another, we will oftentimes experience what feels like rejection, rebuff, misunderstanding, and a lack of appreciation from one another.
+As we seek to reach out in love to one another, we will oftentimes experience what feels like rejection, rebuff, misunderstanding, lack of appreciation from one another.
 At that moment, the old self-oriented life would like to blow up in anger, or retreat in self-pity to nurse our wounds.
 It is precisely at these kind of moments that the cross looms in front of us, and we must choose: a self-directed life, or a God-directed life.
-God has created us to be like Him.
-That is what true self-actualization will look like, ...when we choose to love as He loved us!
+God has made us to be like Him.
+That is what true self-actualization will be, i.e., that we will love as He loved us.

-Will we invest in short-term self-preservation, or put aside the immediate pain and humiliation in order to press on after Jesus in the hope of eventual self-actualization and growth for ourselves?
-Will we continue to love, even if the "expecting-nothing-in-return"-offer-of-grace which we had intended to show to others may appear to be wasted, ...because we do not see it being properly utilized?
+Will we invest in short-term self-preservation, or put aside the immediate pain and humiliation in order to press on after Jesus in the hope of eventual self-actualization and growth for ourselves, ...and the hope that the "expecting-nothing-in-return"-offer-of-grace which we had intended will not be wasted because we do not see it being properly utilized?
 Remember, Jesus was "despised and rejected by men" (Isa.
 53:3).
 He "came to His own, and those who were His own did not receive Him" (Jn.
 1:11).
 Should we not expect to experience some of the same treatment, if we are to walk in His ways?
 Do not lose heart at finding obstacles to love.
 Instead, press on after Jesus.
 Keep giving and loving, as He did.
-There IS life in the way of His cross.
+There is life in His way.